 The theories surrounding

-strategic trade delve into the methods nations use to protect their local
+strategic trade delve into how nations protect their local markets from

-markets from international trade while boosting economic prosperity.
-To
+international trade while boosting economic prosperity.
+To facilitate global

-facilitate global trade, countries adopt a range of tactics within their economies,
+trade, countries adopt a range of tactics within their economies, such as

-such as export subsidies, import tariffs, and investments in domestic trading
+export subsidies, import tariffs, and investments in domestic trading entities

 The core tenet of this